reelgirly/Flex-2-15-Haswell-/README.md

 - put lowest GPUFrequency to 200Mhz and enable all powerstates

 AppleUSBCardReader.kext/changes.txt
-- located in AppleStorageDrivers.kext/Contents/PlugIns / to make internal SDCardReader Apple compatible
+- located in AppleStorageDrivers.kext/Contents/PlugIns
+- make internal SDCardReader Apple compatible

 IOBluetoothFamily.kext/changes.txt
 - keeps USB 2.0 working if you are not having an AirPort compatible wifi card